0

 The operation of fuel combustion equipment in the oil and gas midstream segment is a significant source of greenhouse gas emissions.
 The equipment includes engines, turbines, heaters, reboilers, and boilers.
 The majority of midstream facilities in Colorado are located in Rio Blanco, Garfield, and Weld counties.

-The Colorado Air Pollution Control Division and the Midstream Steering Committee conducted a two-year planning process to help reduce greenhouse gas emissions from midstream fuel combustion equipment statewide.
+The CDPHE Air Pollution Control Division and the Midstream Steering Committee conducted a two-year planning process to help reduce greenhouse gas emissions from midstream fuel combustion equipment statewide.
 This planning process was established by Regulation No. 7, Part B, Section VII.

-Midstream segment Emission Reduction Report
+Midstream Segment Emission Reduction Report

 To access public comments received use the download button in the top-right of the OnBase window:

-Interactive Map: Midstream locations, disproportionately impacted communities, and 2021 emissions
+Interactive map: Midstream locations, disproportionately impacted communities, and 2021 emissions

-The interactive map shows midstream fuel combustion equipment greenhouse gas emissions statewide in 2021 within the boundaries of Colorado’s May 2023 definition of disproportionately impacted communities.
+The interactive map dashboard shows midstream fuel combustion equipment greenhouse gas emissions statewide in 2021 within the boundaries of Colorado’s May 2023 definition of disproportionately impacted communities.
 Data was collected from midstream company emission reduction plans in 2023.

 Use the dropdown menu at the top right to toggle between displaying: